Mission-Prerna/docs/docs/backend/nl-apis-documentation.md

 ## Authentication
 Most endpoints require JWT authentication and are protected with either `JwtAuthGuard` or `JwtAdminGuard`.

+## Note
+While creating a new endpoint (except admin APIs), don't forget to add that route in `kong.yml` file located at `/home/remote/NL-old/hasura/monitoring-nl-apis/kong`.

 ## Endpoints

 ### Health Check